 A photo posted by on

-Get the perfect flick—aka winged eyeliner—with these eyeliner hacks
+Get the perfect flick with these 12 eyeliner hacks

 As demonstrated by many beauty influencers, using a bobby pin to seamlessly nail your flick really works.
 Genius?
 We think so too.